New Calvinists

 Timothy Keller

-Timothy Keller is the senior pastor of Redeemer Presbyterian Church in New York, with a membership of 5000.
+Timothy Keller was the senior pastor of Redeemer Presbyterian Church in New York, with a membership of 5000.
+He died in 2023, however, his influence remains large.
 Through its church planting program Redeemer now has a network of 150 associated churches.
-Keller is a best-selling author – The Reason for God (2008) reached the top 10 on the New York Times list – and popular conference speaker.
+Keller was a best-selling author – The Reason for God (2008) reached the top 10 on the New York Times list – and popular conference speaker.
 Newsweek anointed him in 2008 as “The C. S. Lewis of the 21st Century”.
 He was a keynote speaker at the Third Lausanne Congress on World Evangelisation held in Cape Town in 2010.
 He together with D.A.
 Carson established “The Gospel Coalition” in 2007.
 The vision of the Coalition is to renew and reform evangelical thought and practice (according to their take on Calvinist principles), both in the USA and worldwide.
 Essentially, the Coalition seeks to motivate pastors and theologians to subscribe to a policy of social activism (while accepting its brand of reformed theology).

-Social Gospel – Keller promotes a social gospel not the true gospel.
+Social Gospel – Keller promoted a social gospel not the true gospel.
 In The Reason for God, Keller writes:

 “Christianity is not only about getting one’s individual sins forgiven so we can go to heaven.
 That is an important means of God’s salvation, but not the final end or purpose of it.
 The purpose of Jesus’ coming is to put the whole world right, to renew and restore the creation, not to escape it.
 It is not just to bring personal forgiveness and peace, but also justice and shalom to the world… The work of the Spirit of God is not only to save souls but also to care and cultivate the face of the earth, the material world… In short, the Christian life means not only building up the Christian community through encouraging people to faith in Christ, but building up the human community through deeds of justice and service.” (pp. 223-225)